marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/README.md

 ## Overview

-Every cybersecurity journey begins with an essential first step: establishing a strong foundational understanding of core security concepts.
-Just as you need a solid base to build a sturdy structure, a cybersecurity professional must have a solid understanding of these principles.
-That’s why I started an exciting lab-building project designed to enhance practical skills through immersive, hands-on experiences.
+Every cybersecurity journey begins with a crucial first step: establishing a solid understanding of core security concepts.
+Just as a sturdy structure requires a strong foundation, a cybersecurity professional must grasp these fundamental principles.
+That's why I've embarked on an exciting lab-building project designed to enhance practical skills through immersive, hands-on experiences.

-**Building the Ultimate Cybersecurity HomeLab** is a home lab series created by Francois B. Arthanas who is also the founder of <a href="https://www.cyberprostraining.com">Cyber Pros Training</a>.
-The introductory video for the series has been uploaded to his Youtube channel and can be found <a href="https://www.youtube.com/watch?v=KTuzRKmdmlQ">here</a>.
+**Building the Ultimate Cybersecurity HomeLab** is a series created by Francois B. Arthanas, the founder of <a href="https://www.cyberprostraining.com">Cyber Pros Training</a>.
+The introductory video for the series is available on his <a href="https://www.youtube.com/watch?v=KTuzRKmdmlQ">Youtube</a> channel.

+This lab will provide an environment for the practical application of core security concepts, and I will also be installing Cisco Packet Tracer, which serves as an additional resource for understanding key networking fundamentals.

-I wish to offer a big thanks to Francois for creating this amazing project!
-I will be updating this writeup as more labs continue to be introduced.
+I would like to extend my gratitude to Francois for creating this incredible project!
+I will be updating this write-up as more labs are introduced.

-As always, the goal behind documeting this project is to showcase the pracital knowledge and experience I've obtained as a result of completeing each lab in the series.
+As always, my goal in documenting this project is to showcase the practical knowledge and experience I've gained by completing each lab in the series.

 ## Table of Contents
 **Lab 00:** <a href="https://github.com/marcietolbert/MYDFIR-SOC-Analyst-Challenge/blob/main/Pages/Logical-Diagram.md">SecLab VM(s) Setup</a>